BobBuildTool/bob/doc/manual/configuration.rst

         Workspace-specific configuration file.

 User configuration files may optionally include other configuration files.
+Files are included relative to the currently processed file.
 These includes are parsed *after* the current file, meaning that options of included configuration files take precedence over the current one.
 Included files do not need to exist and are silently ignored if missing.
 Includes are